 American cell phone companies: US Mobile Phone Brands

-The United States is home to some of the world’s leading mobile phone brands, as well as some smaller ones.
+The United States is home to a few of the world’s leading mobile phone brands, as well as many smaller ones.
 American cell phone brands include:

 - Apple iPhone